Occluder and Closure Device Fatigue Testing

 A key advantage of the design is that it allows both positive and negative bending through an inflection point for either unidirectional or bidirectional bending fatigue tests.
 Customer-provided FEA data are used to define the desired angular displacements, and testing can typically be accelerated up to 40Hz.

 Inspections are a key component of any well-designed test protocol.
-Devices are typically inspected prior to testing, during the test at pre-determined intervals and post-testing.
-Due to the braided design of many of the occluder and closure devices, it is important to look for signs of fretting corrosion that may occur particularly in regions of disc to stem overlapping material.
+Devices are typically inspected prior to testing, during the test at pre-determined intervals, and after post-testing.
+Due to the braided design of many of the occluder and closure devices, it is important to look for signs of fretting corrosion that may occur particularly in regions of disc-to-stem overlapping material.

 If you would like assistance with your device’s bench testing, contact an expert today to discuss how we can assist with your project.